-Hoping to release in Spring 2021, this supplemental ACEs Aware training will be a two-hour, asynchronous e-learning focused on trauma-informed, anti-racist approaches to contextualizing ACEs prevention, screening, and treatment approaches.
-ACEs and interventions to prevent and treat ACEs happen within contexts.
+Hoping to release in Spring 2021, this supplemental ACEs Aware training will be a two-hour, asynchronous e-learning focused on trauma-informed approaches to contextualize ACEs and mitigate bias in ACEs prevention and screening and treatment of toxic stress.
+ACEs and interventions to prevent and screen ACEs, and treat toxic stress all happen within contexts.
 By understanding these contexts, we are better equipped to disrupt cycles and systems of harm as we realize the ACEs Aware vision to reduce ACEs and toxic stress by half in one generation (ACEs Aware fact sheet).

 Look out for updates on training release soon!

 The Racing ACEs Network of Care will convene Medi-Cal providers and stakeholders working at the nexus of trauma-informed care and racial justice in fields of policy, communications, research, philanthropy, and government, and across disciplines of mental health, public health, medicine, education, child welfare, justice, organizing, and healing justice.